Lexicographic order: Colexicographic order

 12 < 13 < 23 < 14 < 24 < 34 < 15 < 25 < 35 < 45 < ....

 The main property of the colexicographical order for increasing sequences of a given length is that every initial segment is finite.
 In other words, the colexicographical order for increasing sequences of a given length induces an order isomorphism with the natural numbers, and allows enumerating these sequences.
 This is frequently used in combinatorics, for example in the proof of the Kruskal–Katona theorem.
+In contrast, the ellipses in the above lexicographic ordering each elide an infinity of sequences meaning that, for example, the initial segment ending with 23 is infinite.

 Monomials

 When considering polynomials, the order of the terms does not matter in general, as the addition is commutative.
 However, some algorithms, such as polynomial long division, require the terms to be in a specific order.
 Many of the main algorithms for multivariate polynomials are related with Gröbner bases, concept that requires the choice of a monomial order, that is a total order, which is compatible with the monoid structure of the monomials.
 Here "compatible" means that $a < b \text{ implies } ac < bc,$ if the monoid operation is denoted multiplicatively.
 This compatibility implies that the product of a polynomial by a monomial does not change the order of the terms.
 For Gröbner bases, a further condition must be satisfied, namely that every non-constant monomial is greater than the monomial 1.
 However this condition is not needed for other related algorithms, such as the algorithms for the computation of the tangent cone.

 As Gröbner bases are defined for polynomials in a fixed number of variables, it is common to identify monomials (for example $x_1 x_2^3 x_4 x_5^2$) with their exponent vectors (here [1, 3, 0, 1, 2]).
 If n is the number of variables, every monomial order is thus the restriction to $\N^n$ of a monomial order of $\Z^n$ (see above $\Z^n,$ for a classification).

 One of these admissible orders is the lexicographical order.
 It is, historically, the first to have been used for defining Gröbner bases, and is sometimes called pure lexicographical order for distinguishing it from other orders that are also related to a lexicographical order.

 Another one consists in comparing first the total degrees, and then resolving the conflicts by using the lexicographical order.
 This order is not widely used, as either the lexicographical order or the degree reverse lexicographical order have generally better properties.